Kayaking, Canoeing and Stand-up Paddleboarding

 Getting out into nature is the perfect way to take a break from the everyday and reconnect with the things that really matter.
 Surrounded by lakes and rivers, Québec City has endless ways for you to get out on the water and enjoy the great outdoors.
-If you’re in town, why not take the opportunity to go canoeing or kayaking?
-Both are great for exercise or as a kind of meditation in motion.
-Whether you’d like to go paddling on the St. Lawrence or one of the many other rivers in the area, you’ll find all the information you need below to enjoy good times on the water.
+If you’re in town, why not take the opportunity to go canoeing, kayaking or stand-up paddleboarding?
+They are all great for exercise or as a kind of meditation in motion.
+Whether you’d like to go paddling on the St. Lawrence or one of the many lakes and rivers in the area, you’ll find all the information you need below to enjoy good times on the water.

-The Best Places to Go Kayaking and Canoeing
+The Best Places to Go Kayaking, Canoeing and Stand-up Paddleboarding

-The following spots all have boat launches for personal watercraft as well as kayak and canoe rentals for independent exploring.
+Note : The following spots have boat launches for personal watercraft as well as kayak, canoe and SUP rentals for independent exploring unless otherwise indicated.

 Jacques-Cartier National Park

 The green hills and gorgeous river valley in Jacques-Cartier National Park have made it a favourite with nature lovers.
 A navigable 26 km (16‑mile) stretch of river takes you past cliffs that rise as high as 500 metres (1640 feet).
 The water is mostly calm, except for a few easy rapids.
 If you aren’t comfortable with white water, that’s okay—the park has portage trails for those sections.
 As for the SUP, only a short, quieter section is accessible.

 Rafting down the river is the perfect activity for families with children between the ages of 5 and 12, since the rafts you can rent at the park are designed not to submerge.
 Kayak and canoe rentals are open to children age 12 and over, and the park also offers a shuttle service to take visitors and their watercraft to the launch areas.